 Picking the best Verizon phone plan for your needs boils down to a simple question — how much data do you use?

-The answer to that question will determine whether you get your Verizon service from a postpaid or prepaid account.
-Postpaid service is now made up entirely of unlimited plans now that Verizon has done away with its 5GB and 10GB options.
-But don't worry — Verizon offers some of the best unlimited data plans in the business, so it's just a matter of finding the plan with the right price for your budget and an appealing set of perks.
+The answer to that question will determine whether you turn to one of Verizon's unlimited data plans or go with tiered data from the carrier's prepaid service.
+Don't worry either way — Verizon offers some of the best unlimited data plans in the business, so it's just a matter of finding the plan with the right price for your budget and an appealing set of perks.

-Don't need unlimited data?
-Verizon's prepaid plans have you covered with tiered data options that are cheaper than the unlimited data offerings.
+As for prepaid plans, they're much cheaper than what Verizon's postpaid unlimited plans will cost you.
 Even better, stick with a Verizon prepaid plan and your rate will go down over time.

 We're constantly keeping track of different wireless carriers to see which ones offer the best cell phone plans.
 That includes checking Verizon's offerings to see how they compare to other plans from both major carriers and smaller providers.
 Because of that, we can walk you through your options at Verizon.